rednir/wow2/COMMANDS.md

  - `!wow games counting [optional:INCREMENT]`
      - Start counting in a text channel.
 INCREMENT is the number that will be added each time.

+ - `!wow games counting-leaderboard [optional:PAGE]`
+     - Shows the leaderboard for the counting game.

  - `!wow games verbal-memory`
      - Try remember as many words as you can.